-Try to include variety and year-round value in your planting plan.
-Look for places to include grasses, legumes, hummingbird flowers, plants that fruit in summer and fall, winterpersistent plants, and conifers for shelter.
+3Think Variety and year-round value in your planting plan.
+Look for places to include grasses, legumes, hummingbird flowers, plants that fruit in summer and fall, winter-persistent plants, and conifers for shelter.
 Plant native species instead of exotics, and look for places to create shelter with a brush pile or standing dead tree.